HiveMQ Edge Protocol Adapters

 1000

-Maximum limit for the randomly generated values of the simulator.
+Maximum limit for the randomly generated values (exclusive).

 Integer